Biden Agrees to Provide Ukraine With Longer-Range Missiles

 President Joe Biden has agreed to provide Ukraine with advanced rocket systems that can strike with precision at long-range Russian targets as part of a $700 million weapons package expected to be unveiled on Wednesday.

-The United States is providing Ukraine with high mobility artillery rocket systems that can accurately hit targets as far away as 80 km (50 miles) after Ukraine gave "assurances" they will not use the missiles to strike inside Russia, senior administration officials said.
+The United States is providing Ukraine with high mobility artillery rocket systems that can accurately hit targets as far away as 50 miles after Ukraine gave "assurances" they will not use the missiles to strike inside Russia, senior administration officials said.

 In a New York Times op-ed published Tuesday, Biden said Russia's invasion of Ukraine will end through diplomacy but the United States must provide significant weapons and ammunition to give Ukraine the highest leverage at the negotiating table.